SrLiath/terraform/README.md

-# Repositório de Estudos DevOps
+# DevOps Studies Repository

-Este repositório é um portfólio de estudos relacionados a práticas e tecnologias de DevOps, com foco em Google Cloud (GCP), AWS e Proxmox.
-Aqui você encontrará uma coleção de projetos, scripts e recursos utilizados para aprender e aprofundar conhecimentos em DevOps e suas diversas áreas.
+This repository is a portfolio of studies related to DevOps practices and technologies, focusing on Google Cloud (GCP), AWS and Proxmox.
+Here you will find a collection of projects, scripts and resources used to learn and deepen knowledge in DevOps and its various areas.